MrDark/pokemon-universe/Packages/mysql/README.markdown

 **MySQLResult.FetchRow()**

-Get the next row in the resut set.
+Get the next row in the result set.
 Returns an array or nil if there are no more rows.

 Example: